 The music is fun and upbeat, with popular favorites like Tiësto and Calvin Harris, and the coaches are motivating and encouraging.
 This VR fitness app will keep you entertained not only during your workout but over time, as they are constantly building and expanding their library of options.

 Supernatural is a serious VR fitness workout app.
 After FitXR, this is the best VR

-Supernatural workouts are musical in nature, blending the movements with music.
-There are four types of VR fitness workouts available in Supernatural: boxing, flow, meditate, and stretch.
+Supernatural workouts are musical in nature, blending movements with music.
+There are four types of VR fitness workouts available in Supernatural: boxing, flow, meditation, and stretch.
 Boxing and flow are the more intense options.
 Flow classes, which are Supernatural’s signature content, involve high-intensity rhythmic movements.
 You’ll lunge, swing, and swipe your way to the beat, burning calories and elevating your heart rate.

-The VR fitness app has all sorts of cardio challenges, virtual coaches, and different landscapes and worlds to explore as you work out, taking the concept of “distraction” while you work out to a whole new level.
+The VR fitness app has all sorts of cardio challenges, virtual coaches, and different landscapes and worlds to explore as you work out, taking the concept of “distraction” to a whole new level.
 You can choose to row, run, or cycle through international locations like Antarctica or the Amazon rainforest, or you can take things to the fantastical realm and enjoy outer space and more.

-Another perk of VZFit is that you don’t have to own an elliptical, treadmill, or exercise bike.
+Another perk of VZfit is that you don’t have to own an elliptical, treadmill, or exercise bike.
 With the freestyle mode, you can ride the “exerboard,” a virtual exercise device you can propel by engaging in a total-body movement created by a professional trainer.
 It’s surprisingly challenging and a great aerobic workout.